openshift-online/rh-trex/README.md

 ```

-#### Get a new Dinosaur
+#### Confirm login worked by getting all the Dinosaurs
-This will be empty if no Dinosaur is ever created
+This will be empty if no Dinosaurs exist yet.

+Note that we do not use 'curl' here but instead use 'ocm' which passes the user credentials to the API.

 ```
 ocm get /api/rh-trex/v1/dinosaurs